 Selinsgrove Halloween Parade is perhaps the most famous such event in Pennsylvania called The Halloween on Steroids in the Grove.
 The whole town embraces the idea to act a little crazy and fave as much fun as possible.
 Kids and adults wear costumes to participate in the parade and trick-or-treat on Market Street.

-Valley of Fear and The Original Haunted Hayrides, Feasterville (canceled in 2020)
+Valley of Fear and The Original Haunted Hayrides, Feasterville (September 23–October 31, 2022)

 Valley of Fear and The Original Haunted Hayrides is a Halloween attraction located in Feasterville, PA.
 Are you brave enough for a hayride through America’s most horrifying woods?
 With many special effects, giant sets, a twisting trail, this is a genuinely adrenaline-boosting Halloween experience.
 There is also a Z Escape Adventure and other rides.
 Valley of Fear is located at the Phoenix Sports Club 301 W. Bristol Rd.

 Halloween Bar Crawl, Pittsburgh (October 22–29, 2022)

 Pittsburgh Halloween Bar Crawl has become one of the favorite local Halloween traditions.
 Every participant gets two free drinks over five venues and a great after-party.
 The bonus is that you'll be drinking with dozens of zombies, ghosts, goblins, and witches.
 Come in a costume to have the best experience!
 After the bar crawl, there is a party with a DJ or a rocking band.